 For classes like rogues and paladins that have heavy burst damage from their Sneak Attack and Divine Smite when they crit easy-to-obtain advantage is a large buff for them.

 Advantage in D&D 5e does not stack.
 You either have advantage or you don’t, full stop.
-This means that if your monk has successfully stunned a creature, you don’t gain any benefit to flanking the creature with the monk.
+This means that if your monk has successfully stunned a creature, you don’t gain any benefit from flanking the creature with the monk.

 It feels underwhelming that you can’t gain some perk for attacking the creature from behind while still having advantage on your attacks.